thudjek/CleanWebApiTemplate/README.md

 # Clean .NET Web API Solution

-This is .NET Web API solution template with Clean Architecture design with out of the box authentication features.
+This is .NET Web API solution template with Clean Architecture design which includes out of the box authentication features using .NET Identity Framework.

 Solution is by clean arthitecture design divided into: